delfick/whirlwind/README.rst

     * Made it possible to accept files into a commander command.
 You can do this by sending a ``multipart/form-data`` to the endpoint.
 The body of the command will be extracted from a ``__body__`` file you provide.
+    * HTTP and WebSocket handlers can now be told not to log exceptions by giving them a class level ``log_exceptions = False`` attribute.

 0.7 - 3 February 2020
     * Made transform_progress responsible for name spacing the progress messages